-Bluebirds are thrushes, the same types of birds as American robins, hermit thrushes, veeries and fieldfares, and they share the same type of diet.
-Depending on the season, habitat, activity level and general food availability, bluebirds eat:
+Bluebirds are thrushes, the same types of birds as American robins, hermit thrushes, solitaires, and fieldfares, and they share the same type of diet.
+Depending on the season, habitat, activity level, and general food availability, bluebirds eat:

 - Small tree and vine fruits including grapes and cherries